The Ricki Lake Show (2012 talk show)

-The Ricki Lake Show (also known as Ricki or The New Ricki Lake Show) was an American first-run syndicated talk show hosted by Ricki Lake.
+The Ricki Lake Show (also known as Ricki or The New Ricki Lake Show) is an American first-run syndicated talk show hosted by Ricki Lake.
 The series also marked her return to talk television after leaving the genre in 2004.
 After several years of considering coming back to daytime with a new talk show, Lake signed on as both host and producer with 20th Television for this project, which debuted in United States and Canada on September 10, 2012, and began taping episodes on July 25, 2012, at the Culver Studios.
 The show is co-produced by both Twentieth Television and Monet Lane Productions.

 Topicality

 Lake's second talk show was very different from her old show, which focused more on taking topics from the younger person's point of view.
 Additionally, the topics were not as sensational as the previous incarnation.
 According to 20th Television, the "show will present topical conversation reflecting Ricki's own personal journey and recent life experiences.
 As her fans have grown up with Ricki, a combination of relevant themes personal to the host and her audience including family, marriage, parenting, divorce, weight loss and overall well-being are being explored for the program."

 In March 2012, Lake launched an interactive platform called "Friends of Ricki" that put members of the public in direct contact with Lake and production staff as they plan the new venture.
 It also unveiled Ricki, a digital magazine containing parenting, fashion and fitness advice, which can be downloaded for free through iTunes, Google Play and the Amazon.com App store.